aquabenny/team3-othello/trunk/OthelloOnline/README.txt

 and prompting the BLACK user for a command.

 The following commands are accepted by the parser:
-BLACK 		- player picks the black side (non-functional in this version) WHITE 		- player picks the white side (non-functional in this version) EASY  		- sets AI difficulty to easy (non-functional in this version) MEDIUM		- sets AI difficulty to medium (non-functional in this version) HARD		- sets AI difficulty to hard (non-functional in this version) DISPLAY_OFF	- turns the game's display of the board off DISPLAY_ON 	- turns the display of the board on (default) SHOW_NEXT_POS - Show the game board with the next possible moves for the current player's turn
+BLACK 		- player picks the black side
+WHITE 		- player picks the white side
+EASY  		- sets AI difficulty to easy
+MEDIUM		- sets AI difficulty to medium
+HARD		- sets AI difficulty to hard
+DISPLAY_OFF	- turns the game's display of the board off DISPLAY_ON 	- turns the display of the board on (default) SHOW_NEXT_POS - Show the game board with the next possible moves for the current player's turn